sjtu-marl/malib/README.md

 ## Installation

 The installation of MALib is very easy.
-We've tested MALib on Python 3.6 and 3.7.
+We've tested MALib on Python 3.8 and above.
 This guide is based on Ubuntu 18.04 and above (currently, MALib can only run on Linux system).
 We strongly recommend using [conda](https://docs.conda.io/en/latest/miniconda.html) to manage your dependencies, and avoid version conflicts.
 Here we show the example of building python 3.7 based conda environment.

 ```bash